zvyn/pong/README.md

 pong
 ====
-A simple ncurses pong-game I did for a course at Freiburg-University in 2011.
+A simple ncurses pong-game I coded for a course at Freiburg-University in 2011.

 dependencies
 ------------